SENIOR VICE CHANCELLOR FOR UNIVERSITY RELATIONS AND SECRETARY OF THE BOARD OF TRUSTEES

 - Member, The Dominican American National Roundtable Advisory Board

-- Member, The Anti-Defamation League's New York Regional Board and Former Vice Chairperson
+- Honorary Board Member, The Anti-Defamation League's New York Regional Board and Former Vice Chairperson

-Senior Vice Chancellor Hershenson served as Senior Advisor for Communications to the 2010 New York City Charter Revision Commission.
-He previously served as the Executive Director of the Committee for Public Higher Education, New York City Regional Director of the New York Public Interest Research Group, Inc.; Unit Director of the United Fund of New York; member of the United Negro College Fund Scholarship Committee; and member of the Board of Directors of the Council of Churches.
+Senior Vice Chancellor Hershenson served on Mayor-Elect Bill de Blasio's Transition Subcommittee for Education; the New York City Department of Consumer Affairs' Consumers Council, appointed by Mayor Michael Bloomberg; and was a member of the Steering Committee of the One NYC One Nation Initiative, a partnership between the Mayor's Office of Immigrant Affairs, The New York Community Trust and One Nation.
+He previously served as Senior Advisor for Communications to the 2010 New York City Charter Revision Commission; the Executive Director of the Committee for Public Higher Education; New York City Regional Director of the New York Public Interest Research Group, Inc.; Unit Director of the United Fund of New York; a member of the United Negro College Fund Scholarship Committee; and a member of the Board of Directors of The New York City Council of Churches.

 He received an M.A. in Urban Studies and a B.A. in Communications, Arts and Sciences and University Administration from Queens College, CUNY, after transferring from Queensborough Community College, CUNY.
 He was an adjunct faculty member in the Hunter College and Queens College Departments of Political Science.
 In 1974, he was elected and re-elected in 1975 to serve as the Chairperson of the University Student Senate of CUNY and became the first elected student trustee on the University's Board of Trustees.